Jared Goff Player Prop Bets for NFL Week 7 | Detroit vs. Los Angeles 10/24/2021

 Season Stats

-- The Lions, who rank 27th in the NFL in points scored, have attempted a pass 63.6% of the time while running the football 36.4% of the time.
+- The Lions have called a pass in 63.6% of their plays from scrimmage this year while staying on the ground 36.4% of the time.
+This offensive attack ranks 27th in the NFL in points scored.

-- Goff has attempted 25 of his 238 passes in the red zone, accounting for 49.0% of his team's red zone plays.
+- Goff has thrown 25 passes in the red zone this season, 49.0% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Goff's matchup with the Rams.